Jay-agg/MockAI/README.md

 # MockAI - An AI-Driven Mock Interview Application

 Welcome to the AI-Driven Mock Interview Application!
 This project is designed to provide developers with a powerful tool for enhancing their interview skills through AI-driven mock interviews.
-Built using React, Drizzle ORM, Gemini AI, and Clerk, this application is perfect for developers at any level.
+Built using NextJS, Drizzle ORM, Gemini AI, and Clerk, this application is perfect for developers at any level.

 ## Features